bwo/monads/README.md

 into data structures which can then be interpreted by `run-monad`.

 A monad supports the additional operations listed above by containing additional nested maps.
-For example, the error monad:
+For example, the error monad looks like this:

 ```clojure
 (let [mzero (left nil)]